emlab-fi/cube_firmware/docs/message_format.md

 # Messaging
 - uses protocol buffers for schema and serialization
 - framing described later
-- 3 main messages types
+- 2 main messages types
     - Command: PC -> Cube
     - Reply: Cube -> PC
-    - Status: Cube -> PC

 ## Command msg
 - used for instruction Cube on what to do next